Phoenix Manslaughter Defense Attorney

 Under Arizona law, there are several homicide charges ranging in severity: manslaughter is the lowest possible homicide charge while first-degree murder is the highest.
 Despite being the lowest charge, a conviction for manslaughter can result in a lengthy prison sentence and significant fines.
 Even if you’re acquitted or the charges are dropped, the stigma associated with such an accusation may affect you for the rest of your life if not handled correctly.
 When it comes to protecting your future, you need legal counsel with unmatched experience, knowledge, and a vigorous work ethic to fight on your behalf.

 With more than 40 years of combined experience defending the most serious of crimes in Phoenix, the lawyers at the Blischak Law Firm have the knowledge and skill necessary to protect your future.
-In addition to providing exceptional criminal defense representation over our cumulative four decades, we also have a thorough understanding of how prosecutors and the police operate.
+In addition to providing exceptional criminal defense attorney representation over our cumulative four decades, we also have a thorough understanding of how prosecutors and the police operate.

 Attorney John W. Blischak spent nine years as an FBI agent before serving as a prosecutor in the Maricopa County Attorney’s Office.
 Additionally, attorney Andrew J. Blischak had a tenure with the Mesa Prosecutor’s Office.
 As a result of our knowledge, we provide you with a defense that stays a step ahead of the prosecution.
 If you have been accused or charged with manslaughter, we are here to defend you.